-Make minor adjustments to practices or roles.
+Make minor adjustments to practices or roles (e.g. small changes to role responsibilities/duties or adjusting reporting lines).
 If the issue is performance, this must be tackled separately through the Capability Procedure.
-If in doubt, take advice from People and Culture.
+If in doubt, take advice from People & Culture.